h-janes/flask-sitemapper/README.md

 # Flask Sitemapper
 Flask Sitemapper is a small Python 3 package that generates XML sitemaps for Flask applications.
-This allows you to create a nice and fully functional sitemap for your project with very minimal code, as demonstrated below.
+This allows you to create a fully functional sitemap for your project with minimal code, as demonstrated below.
 It is compatible with Flask blueprints.

+For more information about sitemaps and the XML schema, visit [sitemaps.org](https://www.sitemaps.org).

 ## Requirements
 * Python3